virtual-labs/exp-two-degree-freedom-system-nitk/experiment/experiment-name.md

-## Motor on a Foundation as a Two Degree of Freedom System - Free vibration
+## Motor on a Foundation as a 2DOF system - Free Vibration